This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your caregiver will cut your urethra below the prostate gland and remove the catheter.
+- Your surgeon will cut your urethra below the prostate gland and remove the catheter.
 Stitches will be put into your urethra to help stop bleeding.
 Your prostate gland will be cut away from your bladder neck and removed through the cut in your abdomen.
 The bladder neck is where the bottom of your bladder meets your urethra.
 Your bladder neck and urethra will be sewn back together, and a new catheter will be put in.
 Liquid will be flushed through the catheter to remove blood and blood clots from your bladder.
-A drain (thin rubber tube) will be placed in your incision to remove blood and fluid.
-Your cut will be closed with stitches and your wound will be covered with a bandage.
+A drain will be placed in your incision to remove blood and fluid.
+Your incision will be closed with stitches.
+The area will be covered with a bandage.

 After your surgery:

 You will be taken to a room to rest until you are awake.
-Caregivers will check your drain and catheter for urine and blood.
+Healthcare providers will check your drain and catheter for urine and blood.
 You may be given medicine to decrease or take away your pain.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+Once healthcare providers see that you are not having any problems, you will be taken to your hospital room.

 - You have a fever.

 - You are urinating very little or not at all.

 - You have new or increased abdominal or pelvic pain.